 Query: Hello doctor,I am waiting for an assessment of autism spectrum disorder.
 In the past few years, I have been misdiagnosed with bipolar, and my current diagnosis is borderline personality disorder.
 But, I am not sure whats going on really.
 I am 100 % confident that I am ASD, as it covers my "base pers...
 Read Full »

-Do you have a question on Seasonal Affective Disorder or ?Ask a Doctor Online
+Do you have a question on Anxiety or Sleeping Problem?Ask a Doctor Online